TritonDataCenter/manta/README.md

 * In the *#manta* IRC channel on the [Freenode IRC network](https://freenode.net/).

+You can also follow [@MantaStorage](https://twitter.com/MantaStorage) on Twitter for updates.

 ## Dependencies

 Manta is deployed on top of Joyent's